 So lets now assume that you have a bike for every eventuality, except a vintage bike.
 What better way to get into vintage cycling than to buy something a bit of a less mainstream brand, and one that has quality in its heritage and genes.
 How’s about a Swiss made Cilo?

 As a form of introduction, this is how I started with Cilo cycles.
 It was whilst wandering around a Swiss car boot sale, or ‘Vide Grenier’ in French, when my gaze was attracted to a metallic green and chrome, Swiss made Cilo track bike, which was propped up against the car of one of the vendors.
 Three things occurred; I loved it at first sight, I didn’t actually own a track bike, and I didn’t live far away from the world governing body of cycling, the UCI (L’Union Cycliste Internationale) and their velodrome, which allows ‘cycling nobodys’ like me to ride around it (for a fee obviously).
 The bike was my size too!
 Hurrah!
 The vendor-owner had bought the bike from the Cycles Cilo factory in Lausanne, and on the shores of Lake Geneva.
 He had used it 3 times on the track and then put it in the garage for 10 years.
 I bought it, and it was cheap.
-This was Cilo number 1 for me and you can see pictures of it in the story ‘Going Underground‘ on page 2 of this site.
+This was Cilo number 1 for me and you can see pictures of it in the post ‘Going Underground‘ on this site.

 Cilo manufactured 99% of their cycles.
 However, there was one exception.
 As a fellow cyclist, you will have no doubt heard of Vitus, which was the brand name of a French bike frame building company, Ateliers de Rive, and they pioneered a way of bonding aluminium (Duralinox) frame tubes to alloy castings, which led them to launch their first full bicycle in 1979.
 These frames were premium, light and strong and the tubes came in an anodised, coloured finish of either silver, light blue, dark blue, red, black, pink and white.
 The latter white colour was the only painted frame.
 This allowed customers to even mix different frame tube colours if they wanted to.
 Vitus frames were provided to other French manufacturers such as Motobecane, Peugeot and Gitane.
 They also supplied a Swiss cycle manufacturer called Cilo with some frames, who then badged them, and sold them as part of their very premium range, as did quite a few other Swiss cycle builders at the time, and here’s mine below.